 And then there are the fans to think about.
 Professional sports clubs are financially dependent on their fan-base: they need their supporters to buy tickets to their matches and to purchase their sponsors’ products.
 So, anything that might alienate those supporters – such as the presence of ‘queer’ players in the clubs’ teams – must be avoided (or, at least, concealed).
 The public image of high-profile ‘star players’ must be kept squeaky-clean and untarnished by anything – such as rumours or allegations of ‘sexual deviance’ – that might besmirch it.
 The average sports spectator is not necessarily the most sophisticated of creatures (English football fans, for example, have a better reputation for wanton violence than for enlightened liberalism) and is unlikely to be sympathetic towards anyone who departs from the heterosexual norm.

-In a more innocent age, sports was – ironically enough – the gay man’s ally, if not to say, friend.
+In a more innocent age, sport was – ironically enough – the gay man’s ally, if not to say friend.
 In the days when an attraction to the same sex could not be publicly stated or acted upon, sports clubs provided an opportunity for ‘male bonding’ and for ‘getting up close’, (and often dirty; winter rugby and football matches tend to be muddy affairs).
 And then there was the clothing that sportsmen wore: rugby players’ jockstraps inside their tight-fitting shorts, cricketers’ boxes [genital protectors] inside their crisp whites [the white trousers, shirt and sweater worn for cricket].
 For those too old, too infirm or too unfit to participate, spectator sport provided an opportunity to watch athletic young men in well-tailored sports gear running around a playing field or across a tennis court – and what could be more homoerotic than that?
 For those of an artistic bent (a word to be used with caution in this context!) the depiction of sport through drawing, painting, photography or even sculpture provided an outlet for urges that could not safely be expressed within a society where homosexuality was at best a taboo and at worst a criminal offence.

 The battle for ‘queer acceptance’ has been fought – and won – in other domains which were long regarded as no-go areas for LGBT+ folk.
 Homosexuals were for many years banned from employment in the UK’s armed forces and diplomatic service – yet few nuts are too tough to crack and persistent campaigning eventually put a stop to that particularly blatant form of discrimination.
-Is it too much to hope that professional sports will one day embrace its ‘queer’ members and acknowledge them for what they are, namely outstanding athletes who just happen to be sexually left-handed?
+Is it too much to hope that professional sport will one day embrace its ‘queer’ members and acknowledge them for what they are, namely outstanding athletes who just happen to be sexually left-handed?
 (As a genuine left-hander myself, I am allowed to write that.)
 If nothing else, amateur events such as the Luxembourg Pride Run serve to demonstrate that there is nothing at all odd about ‘queer sport’, that athleticism is not the exclusive preserve of heterosexuals and that a fine performance in any field should be a cause for celebration, irrespective of where the performer stands on the sexual spectrum.
+As I once said many years ago to my rather sceptical mother, ‘Homosexuality isn’t a sin, it isn’t a crime, it isn’t a disease – it just is.’
+And nor – in defiance of all prejudice and as illustrated by countless examples, including those of the professional sports folk who have had the courage to come out – is it a bar to achievement at the highest level in any sphere of human endeavour.
+And that should be a source of pride to us all.